Advocacy

 What is the fundamental issue?

-Congress must continue to reauthorize the Terrorism Risk Insurance Act (TRIA) program to ensure access to affordable coverage for commercial property/casualty lines.
+Congress must reauthorize the Terrorism Risk Insurance Act (TRIA) program to ensure access to affordable coverage for commercial property.
 TRIA is next set to expire at the end of 2027.

 I am a real estate professional.
 What does this mean for my business?

-American businesses continue to rely upon the availability and affordability of terrorism risk insurance.
-The federal backstop program is a critical component of the private/public partnership created to protect the nation's business sector by ensuring that adequate insurance coverage is available to effectively manage economic risks.
-This has been a particular concern for those in commercial real estate who need to have terrorism coverage in place in order to secure financing.
+TRIA is a public-private partnership created to protect the nation's business sector by making available terrorism risk insurance coverage.
+This has been a particular concern for those in the commercial real estate industry who require terrorism coverage to secure financing.
 Commercial mortgage-backed security (CMBS) borrowers face the threat of default and bond downgrades without adequate coverage.
-In the retail and multifamily sectors specifically, a jump in terrorism insurance premiums can reduce the value of commercial properties.
-If terrorism insurance becomes unavailable, this throws the financing into technical default.
+In the retail and multifamily sectors, a rise in terrorism insurance premiums can reduce commercial property value.
+If terrorism insurance becomes unavailable, commercial real estate borrowers could be in technical default of financing obligations.

 Legislative/Regulatory Status/Outlook